jakobjassmann/ecodes-dk-lidar/scripts/readme.md

 plot_raster_3d.R | Set of helper functions to generate publication ready 3D plots of rasters in R using the *rayshader* package.
 (Used to generate the figures for the manuscript).
 **process_tiles.py** | **Main script for processing**.
 Controls process managment and defines which processing steps are carried out.
 Uses the functions defined in the *dklidar* modules.
 **progress_monitor.py** | **Progress monitor**.
 Run this script in a separate OPALS shell to keep track of the processing.
-Launch after initating processing using `process_tiles.py`. quality_assurance.R | Simple quality assurance script that checks summary statistics, generates histograms and correlation plots for a set of random sample points from across Denmark. remove_missing_tiles.py | Removes incomplete sets of tiles from the DTM and laz folders.
+Launch after initating processing using `process_tiles.py`. processing_report.Rmd | R Markdown document to generate an overview report based on the log outputs from `process_tiles.py`. quality_assurance.R | Simple quality assurance script that checks summary statistics, generates histograms and correlation plots for a set of random sample points from across Denmark. remove_missing_tiles.py | Removes incomplete sets of tiles from the DTM and laz folders.
 Run after `checksum_qa.py` has been executed.
 **set_environment.bat** | Adds the *dklidar package* to the OPALS shell python path. **Execute each time after launching an new OPALS shell.**